Navigate through the Mendix Cloud GenAI Portal

 The Keys tab allows you to manage configuration keys for the resources.
 These keys provide programmatic access to the GenAI resources.
 From the Keys tab, you can create new keys and revoke existing ones.

-Once created, the key can be used in the Mendix application via the Mendix Cloud GenAI Connector, which is part of the GenAI for the Mendix bundle.
+Once created, the key can be used in the Mendix application via the Mendix Cloud GenAI Connector.
 When you create a key for a knowledge base, an embedding key is automatically generated and marked accordingly in the keys overview.

 Content (Only for Knowledge Bases)